 Check out the Flip Japan Games here!

-teamLab Borderless has gained a lot of popularity since it opened, and both locals and tourists flock to this amazing museum all throughout the year to visit the exhibits.
-There is no Teamlab Borderless map and there are 5 main areas in this museum and there are multiple interactive exhibits in each one.
-It can almost be overwhelming and confusing since it’s dark and large.
+The teamLab Planets exhibit has gained a lot of popularity since it opened, and both locals and tourists flock to this amazing museum all throughout the year.
+There is no teamLab Planets map and there are 5 main areas in this museum and there are multiple interactive exhibits in each one.
+It can almost be overwhelming and confusing since it’s dark and spacious.

-We are excited to share our teamLab Borderless tips and tricks with you.
-If you head to teamLab Borderless and find our tips useful, share your experience with us by tagging us @flipguide on Instagram or @flipjapanguide on Facebook!
+We are excited to share our teamLab Planets tips and tricks with you.
+If you head to teamLab Planets and find our tips useful, share your experience with us by tagging us @flipjapanguide on Instagram or Facebook!
 We would love to reshare your fun!

 Tip #1: Give yourself enough time to experience everything

-How much time do you need to spend at teamLab Borderless?
+How much time do you need to spend at teamLab Planets?
 Well, you paid the money, so why not get the most out of it?

 When I went, I didn’t have anything else planned for the day which worked out for the best.
 I assumed it would take about 2 hours to do the whole thing, but I was wrong.
 There isn’t a time limit, so I took my time.

 It takes roughly 4 hours to experience all of the exhibits.
-Just when you think you’re done, you turn around another corner and find more exhibits.
+Just when you think you’re done, you turn around another corner and find something new.
 There are even some hidden along walkways, up staircases or behind curtains.
 Be on the lookout!

 Tip #2: Go on a weekday and get there early